1/21/2021 Kids Ski Touring Gear

-Some parents start their kids on a journey of ski touring at an extremely young age.
-They may carry their kids in a backpack on an easy tour, or even pull their kids uphill with a rope tied to themselves as they skin.
-Those tactics get harder and harder as your kids grow, however.
 Eventually, it’s time to get the little ones their very own touring gear!
 More and more kids are skinning uphill by themselves, and the equipment is finally starting to catch up to the trend.
-In this article, we’ll investigate the gear options available for kids touring.

 Junior Touring Boots

 Finding an alpine touring ski boot for kids is the biggest challenge for parents.
 Obviously fit is important, but also the boots you end up with will determine what binding system you need.
-The smallest boot available with tech fittings is the SCARPA F1 Women’s boot, which goes down to size 21.5 mondo (approximately 3.5 in men’s shoe sizing, or 4.5 in women’s).
+The smallest boot available with tech fittings is the much-adored SCARPA F1 Women’s boot, which goes down to size 21.5 mondo (approximately 3.5 in men’s shoe sizing, or 4.5 in women’s).
 The price isn’t particularly friendly for growing feet, but the F1s provide a high-performance option for good skiers.

-Movement recently introduced a Junior touring boot with a very friendly price.
-The Explorer Jr is a great option with a good range of motion while skinning and with decent ski performance.
+Movement has introduced the aptly-named Explorer Junior touring boot with a very friendly price.
+It’s an excellent option as it features good range of motion while skinning and decent downhill ski performance.
 Sizing starts at 22.5 mondo which is approximately a men’s size 4.5 shoe.
-The Explorer boots are very simple to use and fit a lot of feet.
+The Explorer boots are very simple to use and will fit a lot of youngins!

 As expected, the downsides to this approach are that it is heavy and won’t walk well.
 That said, you could look at it as a way to condition your kids since they may end up with gear even heavier than yours!
 If they start on this route, they will really appreciate the touring-specific gear once they grow into them.
 You’ll probably appreciate the cost savings too!